 In these times of uncertainty, the world is looking for leadership.
 Luckily, many people are stepping up in big and small ways to lead their families, their students, and their communities.
 It has been inspiring, though not surprising, to see the charter sector lead on issues of mental health, nutritional sustenance, and e-learning.

 As community leaders, authorizers are often looked to to provide guidance and answers.
 But during this time of so many unknowns, many authorizers are feeling unsure of how to proceed.
 What about the lotteries that were scheduled for April?
 What about next year’s renewal decisions?
 Site visits?
 There are certainly many questions without clear answers.

 Yet being a leader doesn’t mean having all the answers.
-Last week, NACSA hosted a community conversation with authorizers and support organizations, and we had the pleasure of hearing from Daphne Robinson, a former authorizer and current school leader.
+NACSA recently hosted a community conversation with authorizers and support organizations, and we had the pleasure of hearing from Daphne Robinson, a former authorizer and current school leader.
 Daphne was asked to share her perspective on what school leaders need and are desiring from their authorizers.
-This is what she said was the most important thing authorizers could do right now: LISTEN.
+She said the most important thing authorizers could do right now is to LISTEN.